lalyman/lin-alg-workshop/README.md

 * Using these modules interactively is **not required nor essential for you as a course participant**; rather, the option is given as an additional resource.
 * In the lectures, we will also demonstrate and walk through some of the module highlights on camera.

-Each module is meant to be an *introductory, light-hearted, and hands-on exploration* of certain techniques in data science rather than an exhaustive overview of the relevant details.
+Each module is meant to be an *introductory, casual, and hands-on exploration* of certain techniques in data science rather than an exhaustive overview of the relevant details.
 While we will try to make the Jupyter notebooks self-contained in terms of notation and descriptions, they are ultimately supplementary materials that should be viewed in the context of the lectures.

 ## Interactive Modules